SAP-samples/connecting-systems-services-integration-suite-codejam/troubleshooting.md

     <i>Deploy status - HTTP address error</i>
     </p>

+- #### OpenConnectorsException: Invalid Organisation or User secret provided
+    1. Check that the details of the credentials deployed are correct.
+    2. It is possible that the instance of OpenConnectors that you are communicating with differs from the one configured in the integration flow.
+Check that the hostname, in the URL configured in the `Send BP Dependants Request Log to BigQuery` integration flow, is the same that you see when interacting with the API via the OpenConnector UI, e.g. https://api.openconnectors.eu10.ext.hana.ondemand.com, https://api.openconnectors.us10.ext.hana.ondemand.com or https://api.openconnectors.trial.us10.ext.hana.ondemand.com.
+This will be different depending on the region (us10, eu10, etc.) or environment you are using (free tier or trial).

 - #### SecureStoreException: Secure Parameter not available Check the value set in the integration flow external parameters, e.g. `eu-bp-dependants-api-key-alias` or `americas-bp-dependants-api-key-alias`.
 This value is case-sensitive and needs to match the name of the deployed component(s) in Security Material.